MichalOpoka/ecfr/cfr/title-07-Agriculture/subtitle-B-Regulations-Department-Agriculture/chapter-VII-Farm-Service-Agency-Department-Agriculture/subchapter-D-Special-Programs/part-764-Direct-Loan-Making/subpart-I-Emergency-Loan-Program/section-764.353.md

 (3) Multiply the volume of the production loss by the market price for such crop as determined by the Agency to determine the dollar value for the production loss; and

-(4) Subtract any other disaster related compensation or insurance indemnities received or to be received by the applicant for the production loss.
+(4) Subtract any related compensation or insurance indemnities received or to be received by the applicant for the loss.

 (d) For a physical loss loan, the applicant's total eligible physical losses will be calculated as follows: